By Ambrose Bierce

 So they pursued their journey jailward along the old road through the woods.
 Only once did Brower venture a turn of the head: just once, when he was in deep shadow and he knew that the other was in the moonlight, he looked backward.
 His captor was Burton Duff, the jailer, as white as death and bearing upon his brow the livid mark of the iron bar.
 Orrin Brower had no further curiosity.

 Eventually, they entered the town, which was all alight, but deserted; only the women and children remained, and they were off the streets.
 Straight toward the jail the criminal held his way.
 Straight up to the main entrance, he walked, laid his hand upon the knob of the heavy iron door, pushed it open without command, entered and found himself in the presence of a half-dozen armed men.
 Then he turned.
 Nobody else entered.

 On a table in the corridor lay the dead body of Burton Duff.

 Excerpted from the book Present at a Hanging and Other Ghost Stories, by Ambrose Bierce, 1913.
-Ambrose Bierce was the author of several supernatural stories as well as tales of the Civil War, which he drew from his own experience as a Union cartographer and officer.
-Bierce worked as a journalist and editor for the San Francisco News-Letter and California Advertiser.
-In 1913, at the age of seventy-one, Bierce disappeared into revolution-torn Mexico to fight alongside the bandit Pancho Villa.
+Ambrose Bierce was the author of several supernatural stories and tales of the Civil War, which he drew from his own experience as a Union cartographer and officer.
+Bierce was a journalist and editor for the San Francisco News-Letter and California Advertiser.
+In 1913, at the age of 71, Bierce disappeared into revolution-torn Mexico to fight alongside the bandit Pancho Villa.
 Although a popular theory is that Bierce argued with Villa over military strategy and was subsequently shot, he probably perished in the battle of Ojinaga on January 11, 1914.